justinedoc/dicegame/README.md

-warining ⚠
-this game is not playable on devices with screen dimension 500px * 500px and below. asside from that, please enjoy your game 😁.
+play with your friends, i hope you enjoy the game 😁.